Joe Gresko

 Joe Gresko is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 121st district, which includes part of Stratford, since 2016.
 Gresko was first elected in a 2016 special election to replace former representative Terry Backer after previously being the spokesman for Bridgeport mayor Joe Ganim.
 Gresko was re-elected in 2018 over Republican Robert Mitchell.
 And again in 2020, over Republican Ed Scinto.
 Gresko currently serves as a member of the House Energy and Technology Committee, and co-chair of the Environment Committee.

+Political positions

+In 2025, Gresko introduced legislation to legalize commercial rabbit slaughter in Connecticut.
+The legislation was criticized by animal rights and welfare activists who argued that slaughtering rabbits is inhumane.